eth-cscs/firecrest/ci/dev/README.md

 ci/dev/run.sh
 ```

 Have a look at that script.
-It will setup and build everything from the scratch and run ALL the dev tests.
+It will setup and build everything from scratch and run ALL the dev tests.

 If you have already setup everything and just want to re-run some tests without recreating everything
-from the scratch, you can call the scripts that `ci/dev/test.sh` is calling.
+from scratch, you can call the scripts that `ci/dev/test.sh` is calling.

 ```
 ci/dev/test.sh